tigoe/DMX-Examples/arduino-sacn.md

 It's helpful to understand the basics of sACN and  [sACN control from a laptop](edmx-pro1-control.md) before you continue.

-These examples were tested using an ETC Source4 LED Lustr series 2 ellipsoidal and various other ETC fixtures, but anything that can receive DMX will work.
+The sACN library for Arduino contains [many good examples](https://tigoe.github.io/sACNSource/examples/) to get you started.
+The additional examples below were tested using an ETC Source4 LED Lustr series 2 ellipsoidal and various other ETC fixtures, but anything that can receive DMX will work.

 ## Circuit
-There's no extra hardware needed to send sACN messages, but you will need to add external components if you want to add user control from sensors.
+There's no extra hardware needed to send sACN messages over WiFi, but you will need to add external components if you want to add user control from sensors.
+You will also need an Ethernet adaptor if you plan to send data over wired Ethernet.
+The sACN library shows how to [connect a MKR Ethernet shield to an Arduino Nano](https://tigoe.github.io/sACNSource/examples/Example7_sACNEthernet/) to do the job.

 You will need to set up your lighting system using an ethernet-to-DMX controller that can receive sACN packets like the DMXKing eDMX1 Pro and know its IP address before you begin.
 All of these examples assume you've already got a working sACN network.